DiegoLopesLima/validate/README.md

 </form>
 ```

-jQuery AnyForm supports all fields of the HTML5 and uses <a href="http://www.w3.org/WAI/PF/aria/" target="_blank">WAI-ARIA</a> for accessibility.
+jQuery Validate supports all fields of the HTML5 and uses <a href="http://www.w3.org/WAI/PF/aria/" target="_blank">WAI-ARIA</a> for accessibility.
 You can use several attributes to your validations.

 ## Attributes
 See down the supported attributes.